RAKWireless/wisblock-node-red/sensors/rak12009/rak12009-reading/README.md

 In RAK12009, the concentrations of gas is measured using a voltage divider network present in the sensor.
 The output of the sensing element is connected to a 12-bit ADC (ADC121C021) which communicates through I2C to the application.
 The ADC121C021 supports the I2C serial bus and data transmission protocol, and it operates as a slave device on the I2C bus.
 For more information about ADC121C021, refer to the [datasheet](https://www.ti.com/lit/ds/symlink/adc121c021.pdf?ts=1649226964688&ref_url=https%253A%252F%252Fwww.google.com.hk%252F).

-### 1.3 node-red-contrib-adc121c021 & node-red-node-pi-gpiod
+### 1.3 node-red-contrib-adc121c021 &  node-red-contrib-libgpiod

 The node we used in this flow is **[node-red-contrib-adc121c021](https://git.rak-internal.net/product-rd/gateway/wis-developer/rak7391/node-red-nodes/-/tree/dev/node-red-contrib-adc121c021)**, as well as [node-red-contrib-libgpiod](https://flows.nodered.org/node/node-red-contrib-libgpiod).

 The `node-red-contrib-adc121c021` provides the very basic configuration for users to configure, the user only needs to define the i2c bus of the chip.
 The chip is set to the automatic conversion mode by default, and the cycle time is set to 32.
 The I2C address of adc121c021 is configured to 0x55 on RAK12009.

-The `node-red-node-pi-gpiod` node contains a set of input and output nodes for controlling General Purpose Input and Outputs (GPIOs) though libgpiod (ioctl).
+The `node-red-contrib-libgpiod` node contains a set of input and output nodes for controlling General Purpose Input and Outputs (GPIOs) though libgpiod (ioctl).
 It is used to pull the EN pin that must be pulled high before ASC121C021 can read analog inputs.

 One of the most important things to notice when using `node-red-contrib-libgpiod` inside a container is to make sure you have access to the GPIO chip inside the container.
 We will cover more details about it in section 2.1.
 If you are interested in using this node locally (outside container), please also check the [node's introduction in Node-RED's library](https://flows.nodered.org/node/node-red-contrib-libgpiod) and also their [repo](https://github.com/s5z6/node-red-contrib-libgpiod).